With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePa Treatment And Healing path Scranton is a mental health treatment center in Scranton, Pennsylvania, located at 2400 Stafford Avenue, part of the 18505 zip code.
-Pa Treatment And Healing path Scranton provides outpatient treatment and partial hospitalization/day treatment.
-Pa Treatment And Healing path Scranton also offers individual psychotherapy, activity therapy and couples/family therapy to young adults, children / adolescents and adults.
-Pa Treatment And Healing path Scranton supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Pa Treatment And Healing path Scranton also provides family psychoeducation, court-ordered outpatient treatment and education services.
+Pa Treatment And Healing path Scranton provides partial hospitalization/day treatment and outpatient treatment.
+Pa Treatment And Healing path Scranton also offers individual psychotherapy, group therapy and behavior modification to young adults, children / adolescents and adults.
+Pa Treatment And Healing path Scranton supports transitional age young adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Pa Treatment And Healing path Scranton also provides family psychoeducation, education services and court-ordered outpatient treatment.

 Learn MoreGeisinger Community Medical Center Behavioral Health is a mental health clinic in Scranton, PA, located at 1800 Mulberry Street, in the 18510 zip code.
 Geisinger Community Medical Center Behavioral Health provides hospital inpatient treatment.
-Geisinger Community Medical Center Behavioral Health offers behavior modification, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Geisinger Community Medical Center Behavioral Health offers cognitive behavioral therapy, electroconvulsive therapy and activity therapy to adults, young adults and seniors 65 or older.
 Geisinger Community Medical Center Behavioral Health also supports people with serious mental illness and seniors or older adults.
-More services at Geisinger Community Medical Center Behavioral Health include chronic disease/illness management, illness management and recovery and family psychoeducation.
+More services at Geisinger Community Medical Center Behavioral Health include family psychoeducation, chronic disease/illness management and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.